NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/markdown/index.md

 title: "Writing markdown"
 ---
 The guide is written by Adam Pritchard.
 ---

-This is intended as a quick reference and showcase.
-For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).
+The text cells in Jupyter notebooks are formatted in the markdown language (see [Running Python in JupyterLab](/guides/jupyterlab)).
+This guide is intended as a quick reference and showcase of how to write text in markdown.
+For more complete information, see [John Gruber's original specification](http://daringfireball.net/projects/markdown/) and the [GitHub-flavored markdown info page](http://github.github.com/github-flavored-markdown/).

 ##### Table of Contents
 [Headers](#headers)